collier-jo/bank_tech_test/jasmine-standalone-3.5.0/README.md

 - I began by using the console in the SpecRunner.html to begin.
 This allows me to consider the MVP guided by user interaction.

 - After I address the console error as the first Jasmine test I need to write.
 For Example: ``` test_bank = Bank new ``` in the console returned Bank undefined.

+- Used ESLint to ensure correct JS was used throughout

 ## My Structure

 ## Dependancies
-- Using Jasmine to test the Javascript
+- N/A